 Dive under shallow water, down along walls, from the beach, or from a Zodiac.
 You will reach a maximum of 60 feet.
 Unlike no other dive – the combination of water, sunlight, and ice formations creates an ever-shifting spectacle of colors.
 Space is limited; request at time of booking.
 Participants will dive in group of eight divers per guide, with a maximum of 24 divers per excursion.
 Compressors and weights are provided.
 Participants must bring their own dry suit with hood and additional equipment.
 Please contact ExpeditionTrips for a complete list.
 This activity is available for experienced divers.
 Participants are required to present their internationally accepted diver certificate, diver's logbook, and a statement from their doctor (not older than two years) that demonstrates they are in a good state of physical health allowing them to scuba dive.
 Experience with both cold water diving and dry suit diving (at least 30 dives) is required.
 Please contact ExpeditionTrips for details.

-Voyage aboard the designated vessel as indicated in the itinerary; cabin accommodations and meals aboard the ship including snacks, coffee and tea; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); luggage transfer from pick-up point to the vessel on the day of embarkation in Ushuaia; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; gear on loan (rubber boots and snowshoes).
+Voyage aboard the designated vessel as indicated in the itinerary; cabin accommodations and meals aboard the ship including snacks, coffee and tea; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); luggage transfer from pick-up point to the vessel on the day of embarkation in Ushuaia; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; gear on loan (rubber boots).
 Subject to change without notice.

 Airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; camping and kayaking; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.